The arcsin function

 mapping would be one-to-many and therefore would not satisfy the

-“one range value” requirement
+‘one range value’ requirement

 relation

-Definition: Arccos(x) is defined as
+Definition: The Arccosine of x, denoted Arccos(x), is defined as

 It is a one-to-many relation.
 Here is an example:

-Definition: arccos(x) is defined as
+Definition: The arccosine of x, denoted arccos(x), is defined as

-“the one angle between 0 and π radians
+‘the one angle between 0 and π radians

-(or between 0° and 180°) whose cos is x”.
+(or between 0° and 180°) whose cosine is x’.

 It is a one-to-one function.
 Here is an example: